MicrosoftDocs/azure-aks-docs/articles/aks/outbound-rules-control-egress.md

 If using network isolated clusters, the recommended approach would be to set up [private endpoint based ingestion][azure-monitor-ingestion-private-link], which is supported for both Managed Prometheus (Azure Monitor workspace) and Container insights (Log Analytics workspace).

-If using user-defined routing and Azure Firewall, the following network rules and application rules are applicable:
+If your cluster has outbound type user-defined routing and Azure Firewall, the following network rules and application rules are applicable:

 #### Required network rules